docker-library/docs/consul/content.md

 Consul always runs under [dumb-init](https://github.com/Yelp/dumb-init), which handles reaping zombie processes and forwards signals on to all processes running in the container.
 We also use [gosu](https://github.com/tianon/gosu) to run Consul as a non-root "consul" user for better security.
 These binaries are all built by HashiCorp and signed with our [GPG key](https://www.hashicorp.com/security.html), so you can verify the signed package used to build a given base image.

-An entry point script is provided that provides several common configurations:

--	`dev` yields a fully in-memory Consul server agent suitable for development (this is the default if you run the container with no arguments)
--	`client` yields a Consul agent in client mode
--	`server` yields a Consul agent in server mode
--	any other command gets `exec`-ed inside the container under `dumb-init`
+Running the Consul container with no arguments will give you a Consul server in [development mode](https://www.consul.io/docs/agent/options.html#_dev).
+The provided entry point script will also look for Consul subcommands and run `consul` as the correct user and that subcommand.
+For example, you can excecute `docker run consul members` and it will run the `consul members` using the container.
+The adds some special configration options as detailed in the sections below when running the `agent` subcommand.
+Any other command gets `exec`-ed inside the container under `dumb-init`.

 The container exposes `VOLUME /consul/data`, which is a path were Consul will place its persisted state.
-This isn't used in any way when running in the `dev` configuration.
+This isn't used in any way when running in development mode.
 For client agents, this stores some information about the cluster and the client's health checks, in case the container is restarted.
 For server agents, this stores the client information plus snapshots and data related to the consensus algorithm and Consul's catalog of services.
 For servers it is highly desirable to keep this volume's data around when restarting the containers to recover from outage scenarios.

-Additionally, these entry points run consul with two [configuration directories](https://www.consul.io/docs/agent/options.html#_config_dir).
-There's a common directory `/consul/config/local` as well as one specific to client or server mode (`/consul/config/client` and `/consul/config/server`).
-The mode-specific directories contain files that are shipped with the container and provide good default options suggested by HashiCorp.
-You can override any of these settings by composing a new container or binding a volume to `/consul/config/local`, which is loaded last when starting up.
-Alternatively, when binding a volume is not an option, e.g. when runnning Consul as a Nomad job, configuration can be added by passing the configuration JSON via environment variable `CONSUL_LOCAL_CONFIG`.
+The container has a Consul configuration directory set up at `/consul/config` and the agent will load any configuration files placed here by binding a volume or by composing a new image and adding files.
+Alternatively, configuration can be added by passing the configuration JSON via environment variable `CONSUL_LOCAL_CONFIG`.

 Since Consul is almost always run with `--net=host` in Docker, some care is required when configuring Consul's IP addresses.
 Consul has the concept of its cluster address as well as its client address.
 The cluster address is the address at which other Consul agents may contact a given agent.
 The client address is the address where other processes on the host contact Consul in order to make HTTP or DNS requests.
 You will typically need to tell Consul what its cluster address is when starting so that it binds to the correct interface and advertises a workable interface to the rest of the Consul agents.
 You'll see this in the examples below as the `-bind=<external ip>` argument to Consul.